jeanpehk/doubly-generic/README.md

 A doubly-generic library.

-### utils.v

-Utilities.
-Includes e.g. a type for vectors and functions that perform operations on them.

 ### examples.v

-A few examples of using the library.
+A few examples of using the library and it's generic types.

-### proofs.v
+## proofs.v

 A few proofs of the library.